How to transfer photos and ring tones to your cell phone

 Transfer using a Bluetooth connection

-You can transfer photos, ring tones, and videos from your computer to your cell phone for free using a wireless Bluetooth connection.
+You can also transfer photos, ring tones, and videos from your computer to your cell phone using a wireless Bluetooth connection.

-Most phones ship with Bluetooth disabled to save on battery life, so you'll first need to enable Bluetooth on your phone.
-The steps below are for a Motorola Razr phone:
+Most phones ship with Bluetooth disabled to save on battery life, so you'll first need to enable Bluetooth on your phone, and then pair it with your computer.

 I've covered Bluetooth pairing in another article titled How to Pair a Bluetooth Device with your Computer.
 You'll be asked to provide a unique PIN number for your phone, which is just any series of numbers that you choose (1111 will work fine as long as you don't have any other Bluetooth devices using that PIN).

-Once you've paired your Bluetooth phone with your computer, you'll need software with drivers for your phone.
+Once you've paired your Bluetooth phone with your computer, you can transfer files over the wireless Bluetooth connection.